nikhilkammula9/language/_posts/2023-02-22-Report 4 Progress.md

 My Practice for [ArrayList]https://github.com/nikhilkammula9/language/blob/main/Progress/Playlist.java

 I had a hard time understanding the arguments passsed on the arrays.
 By looking severals videos on the youtube I understood them.
+Next week I'll be learning about Loops